 To remove the corrupt file, follow these steps:

-1) Start InDesign, open the "AutoPrice/DesignMerge" menu and select "Help > Open Settings Folder."
+- Start InDesign, open the DesignMerge menu and select Help > Open Settings Folder.

-- Inside the DesignMerge folder, you will see a file named "Record Definitions".
+- Inside the DesignMerge folder, you will see a file named Record Definitions.
 Move it to your Desktop.

-5) Start InDesign.
-AutoPrice/DesignMerge will automatically create a new "Record Definitions" file.
+- Start InDesign.
+DesignMerge will automatically create a new Record Definitions file.

-6) To confirm this resolved the problem, open your "Database Definitions" dialog.
+- To confirm this resolved the problem, open your Data Source Definitions dialog.
 InDesign should not quit.
-On the "Database Definitions" dialog, open the "Current DDF" menu.
-You should see only one DDF entry, the "Document" DDF.
-Close the menu and on the "Database Definitions" dialog, click the "New" button.
-Name the new DDF something unusual, for example, "Test", and then click "OK" to create this new DDF.
+On the Data Source Definitions dialog, open the Current DDF menu.
+You should see only one DDF entry, the Document DDF.
+Close the menu and, if available, click the New button that is on the Data Source Definitions dialog.
+Name the new DDF something unusual, for example, "Test", and then click OK to create this new DDF.
 Again, InDesign should not quit unexpectedly during these events.
 If InDesign does not quit, the problem has been resolved.

-7) Before you open any production documents and choose when prompted to have AutoPrice/DesignMerge create the document's Missing DDF, send us the "Record Definitions" file that you placed on your Desktop.
+- Before you open any production documents and choose when prompted to have DesignMerge create the document's Missing DDF, send us the Record Definitions file that you placed on your Desktop.
 Recreating a DDF from a document could reintroduce this problem if the DDF information that was last saved in that document was the corrupted version of the information.

-NOTE: You may find it helpful to use the AutoPrice/DesignMerge "Export DDF Set" feature from time to time to create a backup copy of your DDFs so that should you ever encounter a problem with your current set of DDFs, you can import the DDFs that you exported previously.
-For more information, see AutoPrice/DesignMerge Documentation.
+You may find it helpful to use the DesignMerge Export DDF Set feature from time to time to create a backup copy of your DDFs so that should you ever encounter a problem with your current set of DDFs, you can import the DDFs that you exported previously.
+For more information, see DesignMerge Documentation.